odan/slim4-skeleton/docs/security.md

 ## Session

-This skeleton uses `sessions` to store the logged-in user.
+This skeleton uses [sessions](https://www.php.net/manual/en/book.session.php) (cookies) to store the logged-in user.
 If you have to add API routes, you may use a [OAuth2 Bearer-Token](https://oauth.net/2/bearer-tokens/) or [JSON Web Token](https://oauth.net/2/jwt/) instead.

 ## Authentication